Clean Water Act – An Overview

 The United States Supreme Court has recently broadened what types of actions may require NPDES permits.
 In Cty. of Maui, Hawaii v.
 Hawaii Wildlife Fund, 140 S. Ct.
 1462 (2020), the Court concluded that an NPDES permit was required “where there is a direct discharge from a point source into navigable waters or when there is the functional equivalent of a direct discharge.”
 The case concerned discharges of pollutants made from a wastewater reclamation facility into groundwater, which carried the pollutants about half a mile into the Pacific Ocean.
 Although the wastewater facility was making discharges of pollutants from a point source, groundwater is not typically considered a water of the United States under the CWA, so the wastewater facility operators did not apply for an NPDES permit before making the discharges.
 Ultimately, the Court determined that the discharges from the facility had served as the functional equivalent of direct discharges into the Pacific Ocean due to the small amount of time it took for the pollution to reach the Ocean through the groundwater, and the short distance the pollutants had to travel.
 Additional factors the Court considered to determine whether the discharges were the functional equivalent of a direct discharge included the nature of the material through which the pollutant traveled, the extent to which the pollutant was diluted while traveling, the amount of pollutant that entered the Pacific Ocean compared to the amount of pollutant that left the facility, the manner by which the pollutant entered the Pacific Ocean, and the degree to which the pollutant maintained its identity.

 It is currently not clear how much this ruling from the Supreme Court will affect how the CWA is administered going forward.
-However, it is clear that in some instances, an action that results in a pollutant entering a water of the United States may require an NPDES permit even if the action is not a direct discharge from a point source into a navigable water.
+However, it is clear that in at least some instances, an action that results in a pollutant entering a water of the United States may require an NPDES permit even if the action is not a direct discharge from a point source into a navigable water.

 To read the Supreme Court’s decision in Cty. of Maui, click here.